ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_portrait.rst

 and grouping all datasets by project.

-To plot distance metrics like RMSE, pearson R, bias etc. the :func:`distance_metrics <esmvalcore.preprocessor.derive>` preprocessor or custom diagnostics can be used.
+To plot distance metrics like RMSE, pearson R, bias etc. the :func:`distance_metric <esmvalcore.preprocessor.distance_metric>` preprocessor or custom diagnostics can be used.